 (If you're looking to create a page for a work that's upcoming, check out Creating a Work Page For an Upcoming Work.)

 Hats for instance matter less as you do not need to get any approval for the page or show that it's been defined to some level.
 Whether or not it went onto Trope Launch Pad or the forums would not be considered and may not be optimal—we don't really have a defined system (neither optional nor mandatory) for how to make a work's page.

 Note: If someone puts a works page on Trope Launch Pad, please don't just post the phrase "Works Pages Are A Free Launch".
 It's frowned upon because it's not helpful to the sponsor of the TLP draft.
 Instead, provide additional information such as "If you'd like help with your works page we can add tropes and advice, but you can go ahead and launch it because Works Pages Are A Free Launch".

-For a step-by-step walkthrough, see How to Create a Works Page
+For a step-by-step walkthrough, see How To Create A Works Page.

 There are several paths you may take: